1 Day in Yangon: The Best Places to Visit (2024)

 Yangon after dark

-There has been a curfew in Yangon since the military coup of 2021.
+Yangon has had a curfew since the military coup of 2021.
 It’s now between 00:00 and 4:00.
 You are not allowed to be outside on the streets but you can be indoors in a bar or a club.

 Young Yangonites haven’t stopped partying – it’s not forbidden!
-It’s just that one cannot go home before 4 AM – wait until that time and return your hotel afterwards.
+It’s just that you should not go home before 4 AM – wait until that time and return to your hotel afterward.

 Some popular bars in Yangon include: